petritol/simple-book-collection-app/README.md

 # A simple book collection app
-This was made for demonstration purposes using React and TypeScript as the frontend and PHP as the backend as per request.
+This was made for demonstration purposes using React as the frontend and PHP as the backend as per request.

 ## Installation
 Note: These instructions assume you are running Ubuntu Desktop on WSL2 or as the actual OS.